 Here are the advantages of using SIPs:

-- Energy efficiency – the foam core center more insulation than a typical floor or wall construction, creating an airtight seal that reduces heat loss, which means you use less energy.
+- Energy efficiency – the foam core centers more insulation than a typical floor or wall construction, creating an airtight seal that reduces heat loss, which means you use less energy.

 - Cost-effectiveness – compared to stick-building a house, the structural panels arrive already made, and all you have to do is assemble them at the construction site.
 This process saves time and money on materials and labor.